National Endowment for the Humanities Professor, Art and Art History Department, Tufts University

 Berthold Leibinger Fellow - Class of Spring 2010

 Judith Wechsler is the National Endowment for the Humanities Professor Emerita at Tufts University, specializing in nineteenth-century French painting, drawing, and caricature, and an award-winning documentary filmmaker.
 She received a BA from Brandeis University, an MA from Columbia University, and a PhD from University of California in Los Angeles.
-Wechsler is the recipient of the Chevalier dans l'Ordre des Arts et des Lettres, a Mellon Foundation Faculty Research Grant, multiple grants from National Endowment for the Arts and National Endowment for the Humanities, and six CINE Golden Eagle Awards for documentary films.
-Her body of work includes numerous books and articles, including Le Cabinet de dessins: Daumier (Flammarion, 1999), and A Human Comedy: Physiognomy and Caricature in 19th Century Paris (University of Chicago Press, 1982), in addition to 23 documentary films, among them Monet’s Waterlillies: Vision and Design (2007), Rachel de la Comédie-Francaise (2003), Honoré Daumier: One Must be of One's Time (1999), Drawing the Thinking Hand (1996), and Jasper Johns: Take an Object (1990).
+Wechsler is the recipient of the Chevalier dans l’Ordre des Arts et des Lettres, a Mellon Foundation Faculty Research Grant, multiple grants from National Endowment for the Arts and National Endowment for the Humanities, and six CINE Golden Eagle Awards for documentary films.
+Her body of work includes numerous books and articles, including Le Cabinet de dessins: Daumier (Flammarion, 1999), and A Human Comedy: Physiognomy and Caricature in 19th Century Paris (University of Chicago Press, 1982), in addition to 23 documentary films, among them Monet’s Waterlillies: Vision and Design (2007), Rachel de la Comédie-Francaise (2003), Honoré Daumier: One Must be of One’s Time (1999), Drawing the Thinking Hand (1996), and Jasper Johns: Take an Object (1990).
 In 2011 Wechsler is editing the film entitled I Am A Memory Come Alive: Nahum Glatzer and the Transmission of German-Jewish Learning, which she was working on while at the American Academy as a Berthold Leibinger Fellow, in spring 2010.
-In fall 2011 she will receive the Miller Jewish Woman Filmmaker Award, and the Wadsworth Athenaeum Museum will have a mini-retrospective of her films.
-The film will be shown at Harvard University in December 2011.
+In fall 2011 she received the Miller Jewish Woman Filmmaker Award, and the Wadsworth Athenaeum Museum will have a mini-retrospective of her films.